Skip to Content

 Moana: Journey of Water

-Moana Journey of Water attraction model
+playing with water at Moana Journey of Water EPCOT

 This is the very first Disney attraction featuring Moana.
-This will be a walkthrough in World Nature located near The Seas with Nemo and Friends.
+This is a walkthrough in World Nature located near The Seas with Nemo and Friends and complete with lush gardens and water features that guests can interact with and be a part of.

-Complete with lush gardens and water features that guests will interact with and be a part of.
 Disney’s press release calls it a “lush exploration trail” that “will invite guests to meet and play with magical, living water.”

 EPCOT Moana Journey of Water Concept Art